AN ENGLISH CUBIST

 The News (aka Public Library), 1941

-New exhibitions featuring William RobertsThe following works by Roberts are on show at various public galleries in the UK:
+New exhibitions featuring William RobertsThe following works by Roberts will probably be on show when public galleries in the UK reopen:

-Christ Driving the Money Changers from the Temple 1925 is on display at the Ferens Art Gallery, Hull.
+Christ Driving the Money Changers from the Temple 1925 will be on display at the Ferens Art Gallery, Hull.

-The Dance Club 1923 and The Family 1934 are on display at Leeds City Art Gallery.
+The Family 1934 will be on display at Leeds Art Gallery.

-The Common Market 1963 is on show at the Harris Museum and Art Gallery in Preston.
+The Common Market 1963 will be on show at the Harris Museum and Art Gallery in Preston.

 The information above is believed to be accurate, but it would probably be worth checking with the galleries before making a special trip to any of them.
 Please click here for a list of other works by Roberts in public collections, which can usually be viewed by appointment.